Professor | Director of Undergraduate Programs

-Jennifer Stromer-Galley is Professor in the School of Information Studies and Director for the Center for Computational and Data Sciences.
-She is an affiliated faculty member with the Department of Communication and Rhetorical Studies and with the Department of Political Science, and she is President of the Association of Internet Researchers.
+Jennifer Stromer-Galley is Professor in the School of Information Studies, Director of the Undergraduate Program, and Director for the Center for Computational and Data Science.
+She is an affiliated faculty member with the Department of Communication and Rhetorical Studies and with the Department of Political Science.

 Jennifer Stromer-Galley studies human interaction with and through digital technologies.
 Her wide-ranging work has explored why people talk politics online, what practical addition deliberation can bring to e-government, and she has developed a coding scheme to assess the qualities of political discussion.
 In related work, she has joined with computer scientists to develop algorithms to automatically assess roles in online group discussion, including leadership and influence.
 Her personal interest in games has led to fruitful research efforts to understand the normative dynamics in virtual worlds, and to develop predictive models to identify key behavioral indicators of real world characteristics in virtual environments.
 She helped lead a multi-university consortium to develop educational games to teach students about cognitive biases that impair good decision-making (see: http://www.albany.edu/news/19508.php for a press release about the project).
-Her book, Presidential Campaigning in the Internet Age, for Oxford University Press, provides a history of U.S. presidential campaigns since 1996 and the ways they have adapted to digital media.
-Jenny is currently a Tow Fellow for Digital Journalism at Columbia University researching how presidential campaigns and the public are using social media to talk about the 2016 campaign.
-She has published over 40 peer reviewed journal articles and conference proceedings, and has been a co-PI on 4 externally-funded research projects with awards ranging from $400,000 to $8.7 million.
+She was Principal Investigator of an $5.2 million funded project to build an application to aid with analysis and decision making, the TRACE project.
+Her book, Presidential Campaigning in the Internet Age (Oxford University Press). provides a history of U.S. presidential campaigns since 1996 and the ways they have adapted to digital media, advancing a theory of controlled interactivity to explain the ways campaigns resist the full interactive affordances of the internet to manage supporters and communicate with the public.
+The book received the Roderick Hart Top Book Award for the Political Communication Division of the National Communication Association.
+Jenny was a Tow Fellow for Digital Journalism at Columbia University in 2016 to research how presidential campaigns and the public are using social media to talk about the 2016 campaign.
+Through that fellowship she built with her team of doctoral, masters, and undergraduate students methods for collecting and classifying the content of social media messages computationally.
+That work has continued with a John S. and James L. Knight Foundation grant to study the 2020 presidential campaigns online, including their paid ads on Facebook and their free social media accounts.
+She has published over 50 peer reviewed journal articles and conference proceedings, and has been involved in funded research totaling more than $15 million.

 |Fall 2016||IST486||M002||Social Media in the Enterprise|